sriharsha-sammeta/SmartPrintingSolution/README.md

 # Smart-Printing Solution
-Cloud based Smart printing solution secured with Employee-ID card
+Cloud based Smart-Printing solution secured with Employee-ID card

 #Feature
 1. It allows you to host one centralized virtual printer driver capable of receiving the print commands